EmbodyTheLogos/distracted_driver_classification/README.md

 ### 4. In the "raspberry pi" folder, there are two folders, "prepare for evaluation" and "evaluation":
 	-The "prepare for evaluation" folder contain code that converts the normal models to tflite models.

-	-The "evaluation" folder contain code to evaluate the proposed model vs the original model on test data.
-Therefore, copy the "test_data.pickle" and your tflite models to this folder if you want to evaluate the models.
+	-The "evaluation" folder contains code to evaluate the proposed model vs the original model on test data.
+Therefore, copy the "test_data.pickle" to that folder for evaluation.